GiuseppeSoriano/WeFood/Documentation/Documentation.md

 ### Delete

 - [Delete user] : we give the possibility to the user to delete his/her own profile.

+When the user deletes his/her own profile, we have to delete all the posts of the user (calling the delete post operation) + we set "delete" = True

 - Delete post

 - Delete comment